JCook22/camberley-book-buddies/README.md

 - Google Fonts - Used to import fonts.
 - Font Awesome - Used to import icons.
 - Chrome Developer Tools - Used to test site responsiveness and design features.
-- PageSpeed - Used to lighthouse test the site.
 - Flask SQLAlchemy - Used for SQL features on the site.
 - Materialize CSS - Used to speed up the design of the site.